 Pablo Picasso painted many pictures of drinking.
 Absinthe had become popular in the early 20th century.
 People called it the “Green Fairy.”
-They did so because thy thought it caused hallucinations.
+They did so because they thought it caused hallucinations.
 And Picasso painted many pictures titled the Absinthe Drinker.
 So it’s necessary to distinguish one from another.
-However, “The Absinthe Drinker” ( Portrait of Angel Fernandez de Soto), shown here, is a typical example.
+However, “The Absinthe Drinker” (Portrait of Angel Fernandez de Soto), shown here, is a typical example.

 During the 20th century Picasso was probably the most influential artist.
 He was also highly productive and did about 13,500 paintings.
 In addition, he was very versatile.
 Not only did he paint.
-But he also drew, sculpted, made prints, created ceramics, and designed both costumes and stage sets.
+He also drew, sculpted, made prints, created ceramics, and designed both costumes and stage sets.

 IV.
 The 21st Century

 Julia Jacquette is a 21st century artist.
 Her “Scotch, Rocks 1” painting is a photorealistic work.
 But it’s also an abstract image of Scotch on the rocks.
 Thus, it combines traditional realism with contemporary abstractionism.*